Chimney stack removal costs: What you can expect to pay and what's involved

 The good news is your chimney stack removal costs, unlike chimney breast removal costs, are unlikely to require the professional services of a structural engineer or extra structural work to make your chimney stack safe.

-"When a chimney stack is removed there will inevitably be a gap in the roof which needs to be covered up to keep your home weathertight, but it is possible to remove a chimney stack without removing the internal parts of the chimney such as the chimney breast."
+And, while removing a chimney stack means there will be a gap in the roof that needs covering, it doesn't mean you also have to remove the internal parts of the chimney too.

 Therefore, when it comes to chimney stack removal costs above roofline, you will simply be paying to cover up the remaining hole that's left, rather than having to support any elements remaining below.